ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 # Introduction

-   Transport network domains, including Optical Transport Network (OTN) and Wavelength Division Multiplexing (WDM) networks, are typically deployed based on a single vendor or technology platforms.
+   Transport network domains, including Optical Transport Network (OTN) and Wavelength Division Multiplexing (WDM) networks are typically deployed based on a single vendor, or a single technology platform.
    They are often managed using proprietary interfaces to dedicated Element Management Systems (EMS), Network Management Systems (NMS) and increasingly Software Defined Network (SDN) controllers.

-   Support of packet connectivity services over transport network domains are critical for a wide range of applications and services, including data center and LAN interconnects, Internet service backhauling, mobile backhaul and enterprise Carrier Ethernet services.
-A clear goal of operators is to automate the setup of these connectivity services across multiple transport network domains, that may utilize different technologies.
+   Support of packet connectivity services over a transport network domain is critical for a wide range of applications and services, including data center and LAN interconnects, Internet service backhauling, mobile backhaul and enterprise Carrier Ethernet services.
+An explicit goal of operators is to automate the setup of these connectivity services across multiple transport network domains, that may utilize different technologies.

-   A well-defined common open interface to each domain controller or a management system is required for network operators to control multi-vendor and multi-domain networks and also enable coordination and automation of service provisioning.
-This is facilitated by using standardized data models (e.g., YANG models), and an appropriate protocol (e.g., RESTCONF {{?RFC8040}}).
+   A well-defined common open interface to each domain controller or a management system is required for network operators to control multi- vendor and multi-domain networks and also enable coordination and automation of service provisioning.
+This is facilitated by using standardized data models (e.g., YANG models), and an appropriate protocol (e.g., RESTCONF [RFC8040]).

-   This document examines the applicability of the YANG models being defined by IETF (Traffic Engineering Architecture and Signaling (TEAS) moreover, Common Control and Measurement Plane (CCAMP) WGs in particular) to support Optical Transport Networks (OTN) single and multi-domain scenarios.
+   This document examines the applicability of the YANG models defined by the IETF (in particular in the Traffic Engineering Architecture and Signaling (TEAS) and Common Control and Measurement Plane (CCAMP) working groups) to support OTN in single and multi-domain network scenarios.

 {: #scope}

 ## The Scope of this Document

-   This document assumes a reference architecture, including interfaces, based on the Abstraction and Control of Traffic- Engineered Networks (ACTN), defined in {{!RFC8453}}.
+   This document assumes a reference architecture, including interfaces, based on the Framework for Abstraction and Control of Traffic- Engineered Networks (ACTN), defined in [RFC8453].

-   The focus of this document is on the interface between the Multi Domain Service Coordinator (MDSC) and a Provisioning Network Controller (PNC), controlling a transport network domain, called MDSC-PNC Interface (MPI) in {{!RFC8453}}.
+   The focus of this document is on the interface between the Multi Domain Service Coordinator (MDSC) and a Provisioning Network Controller (PNC), controlling a transport network domain, called MDSC-PNC Interface (MPI) in [RFC8453].

-   It is worth noting that the same MPI analyzed in this document could be used between hierarchical MDSC controllers, as shown in Figure 4 of {{!RFC8453}}.
+   It is worth noting that the same MPI analyzed in this document could be used between hierarchical MDSC controllers, as shown in Figure 4 of [RFC8453].

-   Detailed analysis of the interface between the Customer Network Controller (CNC) and the MDSC, called CNC-MDSC Interface (CMI) in
-   {{!RFC8453}}, as well as of the interface between service and network orchestrators are outside the scope of this document.
+   A detailed analysis of the interface between the Customer Network Controller (CNC) and the MDSC, called CNC-MDSC Interface (CMI) in [RFC8453], as well as of the interface between service and network orchestrators are outside the scope of this document.
 However, when needed, this document describes some considerations and assumptions about the information which needs to be provided at these interfaces.

-   The list of the IETF YANG models which are applicable to the ACTN MPI can be found in {{ACTN-YANG}}.
+   The list of the IETF YANG models which apply to the ACTN MPI can be found in [ACTN-YANG].

-   The Functional Requirements for the transport API as described in the Optical Networking Foundation (ONF) document {{ONF_TR-527}} have been taken as input for defining the reference scenarios analyzed in this document.
+   The Functional Requirements for the transport API as described in the Optical Networking Foundation (ONF) document [ONF_TR-527] have been taken as input for defining the reference scenarios analyzed in this document.

-   The analysis provided in this document confirms that the IETF YANG models defined in {{!RFC8453}}, {{!RFC8795}}, {{OTN-TOPO}}, {{CLIENT-TOPO}},
-   {{TE-TUNNEL}}, {{PATH-COMPUTE}}, {{OTN-TUNNEL}} and {{CLIENT-SIGNAL}} can be used together to control a multi-domain OTN network to support different types of multi-domain services, such as ODU transit services, Transparent client services and EPL/EVPL Ethernet services, over a multi-domain OTN connection, satisfying also the requirements in {{ONF_TR-527}}.
+   The analysis provided in this document confirms that the IETF YANG models defined in [RFC8453], [RFC8795], [OTN-TOPO], [CLIENT-TOPO], [TE-TUNNEL], [PATH-COMPUTE], [OTN-TUNNEL], and [CLIENT-SIGNAL] can be used together to control a multi-domain OTN network to support different types of multi-domain services, such as Optical Data Unit (ODU) transit services, Transparent client services and EPL/EVPL Ethernet Private Line/Ethernet Virtual Private Line (EPL/EVPL)
+   services, over a multi-domain OTN connection, satisfying also the requirements in [ONF_TR-527].

 {: #terminology}